Gaussian Multiple and Random Access in the Finite Blocklength Regime

 Since encoding is identical and the channel is invariant to permutation of its inputs, we assume without loss of generality that $|\mc{A}|=k$ implies $\mc{A} = [k]$.
-Intuitively, given identical encoding and our Gaussian channel, one would expect that interference increases with the number of transmitters $k$, and therefore that the decoding time $n_k$ increases with $k$.
-We prove that $n_0 < \dots < n_K$ is optimal for the Gaussian RAC.
-(See~\cite[Lemma 1]{effros2018} for more general sufficient conditions under which $n_0<\dots<n_K$.)
-At decoding time $n_K$, the decoder sees
+Intuitively, given identical encoding and our Gaussian channel, one would expect that interference increases with the number of active transmitters $k$, and therefore that the decoding time $n_k$ increases with $k$.
+Since the capacity per transmitter for the $k$-transmitter Gaussian MAC, $\frac{1}{k}{C(kP)}$, decreases with $k$, we can choose $n_0 < \dots < n_K$ for $M$ large enough.
+(See~\cite[Lemma~1]{yavas2020Random} for more general sufficient conditions under which $n_0<\dots<n_K$ is optimal.)
+As a notational convenience, we use $n_K$ to represent the largest decoding time.
+Unless it stops the encoders' transmissions earlier, at time $n_K$, the decoder sees